Comparison

 - Both planning-with-files and claude-mem provide persistent context solutions for AI agents.
 However, they do so in different ways: claude-mem offers a general persistent memory layer whereas planning-with-files uses file-based plans.

-- Tags unique to claude-mem: embeddings, artificial-intelligence, chromadb, ai-memory.
+- Tags unique to claude-mem: ai-memory, chromadb, claude, long-term-memory.

 - claude-mem ships Docker support for self-hosted deployment.